 Apple has become one of the world’s largest and most successful American companies.
 It focuses on creating and promoting cutting-edge software, tablets, smartphones, and desktops.

 The Apple corporation, often known as the apple brand, has grown and developed significantly since its founding in 1976 due to enormous investments in cutting-edge technologies.

-PESTEL analysis of Apple inc 2022
+PESTEL analysis of Apple

 We learned the following information about Apple and its international environment from our literature study on the company and the market for new technologies.